 Here’s your chance to blend your passion for law with your determination to make a meaningful impact and advocate for social justice.
 These law internships are resume-boosting, as well as highly rewarding.
 Regardless of the type of law career you envision for yourself, advocacy internships offer an inspiring springboard for what comes next.
-Moreover, this is an opportunity to live and work abroad – to experience a different way of life, soak up a foreign culture, and enjoy a travel adventure.
+Moreover, this is an opportunity to live and work abroad – to experience a different way of life, soak up a foreign culture, and embark on a travel adventure.

 Why choose Roots Interns for Law Internships?